Anikhe00/Mortgage-Calculator/README.md

 ## 📖 Learning Objectives

-By building this project I practiced:
+By building this project, I practised:

 - Handling **form inputs & validation** in React
 - Managing **state** with `useState`